If you’re searching for “SEO for roofers,” then you already know:

 The success of your roofing business is 100% based on the quality of the work you do.
 Great work and client experience lead to referrals and even repeat business.

-That should be your focus, and you should leave the geeky SEO stuff to someone like me (who lives and breathes it).
+That should be your focus, and you should leave the geeky SEO stuff to a professional (who lives and breathes it).

 But with that said: